ahstat/ahstat.github.io/_posts/2015-5-11-Anabasis.md

 Click on the screen to launch the game in your browser.
 The loading may take some seconds.

-This app follows <a href="https://ahstat.github.io/Bankvault/" target="_blank">Bankvault webapp</a> and shares a great part of the code.
-I released the whole source of Anabasis <a href="https://github.com/ahstat/anabasis" target="_blank">in my github</a>!
+I released this webapp as a challenge to understand how node.js and mongodb are working.
+I deployed the app with <a href="https://www.heroku.com" target="_blank">Heroku</a> and <a href="https://mlab.com" target="_blank">MongoLab</a>.
+The whole source is available <a href="https://github.com/ahstat/anabasis" target="_blank">in my github</a>!
+Analysis of data collected with the app <a href="https://ahstat.github.io/Clickstream/" target="_blank">is available here</a>.